katilingban/ennet/cran-comments.md

 * address CRAN status checks erros

-Fix CRAN check issue where internet resources sometimes become unavailable and therefore causes errors.
+Fixed CRAN check issue where internet resources sometimes become unavailable and therefore causes errors.
 CRAN policy specifies that such scenarios should "exit gracefully" notifying user that resource is unavailable rather than throw a check warning or error.
 This has been implemented in this patch version by using the `try()` function whenever an internet resource is required and then return a message that resource is unavailable instead of a warning or an error.
+I have implemented these in the earlier submission but may have not been noted by automated CRAN checks.

 ## Test environments
 * macOS, local R installation, R 4.0.5